 When you start working out you will often see people in the gym with a multitude of accessories that seem vital to maximizing results and naturally, this may motivate you to want to suit up to full capacity, but be careful.

-It may be too early in your training and/or fitness education to start incorporating all the bells and whistles for maximum results.
+It may be too early in your training and/or fitness to start adding in accessories.

-If you are just starting out, build your strength foundation in the gym and then you can think about things like weighted vests later down the road
+If you are just starting out, build your strength foundation first.

 I saw runners with knee braces, lifters using resistance bands on their weights and these glimpses – of what looked to me like necessities for progress – blinded me to my own fitness path.

-I made so many purchases early on, before I even built a solid foundation, that most of those products went unused after a week or so.
+I made so many purchases early on, before I even built a solid foundation, that most of those products went unused.

-If the amount of cardio you can do resembles walking a flight of stairs and being winded, I suggest skipping the weight vest.
+If your cardio causes you to become winded, I suggest skipping the weight vest.

-But, if you can do a half marathon on the treadmill or go through two rounds of Stairmaster with ease, then try it with a weight vest!
+But, if you can do a half marathon on the treadmill, then try it with a weight vest!